Mark McKnight

-Mark McKnight (April 10, 1984) is an artist and photographer known for his black-and-white images of nude bodies and landscapes in the American West.
+Mark Armijo McKnight (April 10, 1984) is an artist and photographer known for his black-and-white images of nude bodies and landscapes in the American West.
 He shoots primarily on a 4x5 view camera, and regularly includes members of his queer community; people with bodies that have traditionally been excluded from art history.
 McKnight's photographs are frequently discussed in relation to beauty, abjection, queerness, landscape, eroticism and the history of photography.

-Early Life and education
+Early life and education

 McKnight was born in Santa Clarita, California.
 His mother is Nuevomexicana and his father is Anglo-American from Tennessee.
 The artist was introduced to photography in high school, when he took a class that trained him to use cameras and a darkroom.
 McKnight has said about his childhood, "My close proximity to the culture in Los Angeles proper and also the sense of boredom I felt being on the geographical margins of it (not to mention the sense of isolation that was compounded by being young, brown, and gay in a predominantly conservative, white area) were instrumental in making me who I am today."

 McKnight attended College of the Canyons, in Santa Clarita and transferred to the San Francisco Art Institute.
 In 2009 he was a Fulbright Scholar in Finland.
 McKnight received an MFA from the University of California, Riverside.

-Art Works
+Art works

 Decreation

-"Decreation" is an ongoing series of black and white photographs McKnight has been working on since 2018.
+"Decreation" is an ongoing series of black-and-white photographs McKnight has been working on since 2018.
 The subject matter includes bodies, and otherworldly landscapes.
 The photographs are high contrast, often underexposed and in dramatic natural lighting with details in shadows deliberately rendered illegible through the printing process.
-In the photograph titled "Eric Voiding" a half-naked man sits on a rock, simultaneously pissing into a river and peeling his shirt off, over his face.
-The title Decreation is derived from French mystic Simone Weil, and describes an act of self effacement with the intention to connect with a divine power.
+In the photograph titled "Eric Voiding" a half-naked man sits on a rock, simultaneously urinating into a river and peeling his shirt off, over his face.
+The title "Decreation" is derived from French mystic Simone Weil, and describes an act of self effacement with the intention to connect with a divine power.